JefClaes/SqlOnlineMigration/README.md

 ## Disclaimer

-This has only been tested on low-scale local environments/simulations so far, but will be tested in staging/production the coming months.
-In case you're feeling adventurous, always tests migrations before executing on production.
+Always test migrations before executing on production.
 Use a tool like [OpenDBDiff](https://github.com/OpenDBDiff/OpenDBDiff) to verify schema changes before and after.